Large Deviations for Random Spectral Measures and Sum Rules: Introduction

-The first two models studied here leads to an eigenvalue distribution that is not almost surely (a.s.) supported by a fixed compact set.
+The first two models leads to an eigenvalue distribution that is not almost surely (a.s.) supported by a fixed compact set.
 We will first study the $\beta$-Hermite ensemble.
 It is a family extending the Gaussian ensembles (GOE, GUE, GSE).
 The second model considered is the $\beta$-Laguerre ensemble that generalizes Wishart matrices.
 In both cases, we could expect that the sequence $(\mu_\w\sn)$ satisfies a LDP with speed $N$ and with a rate function given by the reversed Kullback entropy with respect to the limit distribution (respectively semicircle and Marchenko-Pastur distributions).
 Actually the difference with the unitary case comes from the problem of support.
 We prove results of the same flavour that those we previously obtained in the unitary case, but with an extra contribution in the rate function due to the singular part of measures.
 The third model studied is the $\beta$-Jacobi ensemble in which the eigenvalues are confined in a compact set.

 The paper is organized as follows.
 The next section is devoted to the introduction of notation and models : topology on space of moments and real matrix models that we will study later.
 In Section \ref{Sjaja}, we discuss some relationships between the random spectral measures and coefficients appearing in the construction of the associated random orthogonal polynomials.
 The LDP for real matrix models are studied in last two sections.
 The case of the $\beta$-Hermite ensemble is completely tackled in Section \ref{sHerm}.
-Surprisingly, we manage to compute explicitely the rate function, with the help of a convenient sum rule \cite{killip2007stv}.
+Surprisingly, we manage to compute explicitely the rate function, with the help of a convenient sum rule.
 The $\beta$-Laguerre and $\beta$-Jacobi ensembles are studied in Section \ref{sLag} and \ref{sJac}.
 Here, the rate functions are not so explicit.
 All useful distributions we work with are defined in Section \ref{appendixb}.
-Furthermore, basic facts on LDPs are recalled in Section \ref{appendixa}.
+After posting a previous version of this paper on arxiv we have been aware of a paper of Dette and Nagel (see \cite{De118}) stating CLTs for moments of the random spectral measures studied here.